K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-Oh what this?
-We have seen this before !
-Once again, with our limited CTF experience, we have come across challenges is the past that uses this weird programming language / syntax, that's the language `Brain Fuck !!` 🤔
+Oh, what this?
+We have seen this before!
+Once again, with our limited CTF experience, we have come across challenges in the past that used this weird programming language / syntax.
+This language is known as `Brain Fuck` 🤔

-Now if you never seen this before, you can easily copy and paste the symbols to our trusty friend ***Google*** to find out what the symbols meant, that's how we came to learn about this weird programming language / syntax in the first place!
+Now, if you never saw this before, you can easily copy and paste the symbols into our trusty friend, ***Google***, to find out what the symbols mean.
+That's how we came to learn about this weird programming language / syntax in the first place.